 PTA Updates ~The L-T PTA had a Pocketbook Bingo night in February.
 Much hard work and planning goes into the events they provide to both adults and children.
 Any support we can give, I know the Board appreciates.
 Please remember to say thank you to them for their efforts and time.
 They hosted a Talent Show in March.
 We thank our PTA for the support and program options they offer our students of Lincoln-Titus Elementary School.
 Thank you to all the parent volunteers that come together to ensure the options continue.

-NYS ELA and Math Assessments for Grades 3-5 have changed this year.
-The NYS Education Department has made changes and the administration of both exams will be two days each instead of the previous three days.
+NYS Assessments ~ NYS ELA and Math Assessments for Grades 3-5 have changed this year.
+The NYS Education Department has made changes to the administration of both exams.
+They will be administered over a two day period for each instead of the previous three days.
 The ELA Exam will be April 11 – 12 with make-up days following and Math will be administered on May 2 & 3, with following days of make-up if needed.
 Our Fourth Grade takes a Science Performance and Written Exam in May and June.